 If you don’t know this bookish reference and have decided that I’m already too much for you, just skim on down to learn about how to increase traffic for your blog and start seeing your hard work pay off.

 Are you blogging your behind off to no avail?

-About six months ago, I decided that instead of returning to a public library job with my newly minted MLIS-degree, I would monetize my blog and turn my website into a business.
+Over a year ago, I decided that instead of returning to a public library job with my newly minted MLIS-degree, I would monetize my blog by forming an LLC.
 I made that sound so easy.
 HAHA.
 Commence silent hysterical tears of joy and stress.
+BUT I LOVE IT!